 Language analytics software helps people write better.
 That’s important because humans like to read expert, well-written content.
 Also, search engines like Google subsequently rank that content higher.

-Language analytics software helps subject-matter experts get their thoughts across better by offering real-time guidance during the writing process.
+Language analytics software helps subject-matter experts get their thoughts across better by offering real-time guidance during the writing part of the recruiting process.
 But it’s not a one-size-fits-all scenario.
 In fact, language analytics for job descriptions is very specialized.

 How we got to language analytics software